akilvishnum/attendanceApp/README.md

 # Smart Attendance Tracker

 A Mobile application which allow users (teachers) to mark attendance using Image recognition.
 Users can mark attendance in a matter of few steps!
-All that we have to do is to upload a group image and BOOM!
-Attendance will be marked in a csv file.
+All that we have to do is to upload a group image and BOOM!:boom: Attendance will be marked in a csv file.

 ## Features of the Application